PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 ---
 layout: post
-title: "Measuring Patching Cadence on Kubernetes with `askgit`"
+title: "Measuring Patching Cadence on Kubernetes with `askgit` and Postgres"
 categories: [technology]
 ---